 1. I arrived in Canada prior to this tax year but I have never filed a return before.

-Students who are filing a tax return for the first time must mail their tax return to the International Tax Office in Ottawa.
+Students who are filing a tax return for the first time must mail their tax return to one of two offices of the CRA (scroll down after clicking the link to find office addresses).
+The CRA office in which you send your income tax return application is dependent on what country you are from.
 A separate return for each year in Canada must be completed.
-If you use tax software such as Ufile, all forms must be printed and mailed to the International Tax Office.
+If you use tax software such as Ufile, all forms must be printed and mailed to the Canada Revenue Agency (CRA).
 Subsequent year returns may be submitted through Netfile.
-You must include one world income statement reporting your income from Canadian sources from January 1 of the first year you arrived in Canada to the date you arrived in Canada.
+You must include one world income statement reporting your income from sources between January 1 of the first year you arrived in Canada to the date you arrived in Canada.
 This amount for most international students is $0.

 2. Which part of my Canadian scholarship is tax exempt?
 100%